Cara0608/alx-system_engineering-devops/README.md

-My readme for the public key generation project
+README for the first task on debugging, alx